 You can also take a personal distribution from the IRA account.
 This is also referred to as an ‘Indirect Rollover”.
 The custodian will wire the funds or send a check made payable to you.
 You then have 60 days to move the funds back into an IRA or 401k account.
 You can only do this once every 12 months.
 It is not once per account but rather it is once every 12 months.
-To accomplish this, you complete a Rollover form, certifying the funds were moved back within 60 days and that you had not done this in the past 12 months.
+To accomplish this, you complete a Self-Directed IRA Rollover form, certifying the funds were moved back within 60 days and that you had not done this in the past 12 months.

 Moving funds from a company-sponsored retirement plan, like a 401k, or a 403b is also allowed after you have left employment of the company.
-Occasionally you can do a direct rollover while still employed.
+Occasionally you can do a direct Self-Directed IRA rollover while still employed.
 That is referred to as an “In-Service Transfer”.
 In-Service Transfers are not that common.
 Whether or not you can take one depends on the Plan Document of your previous employer’s plan.

 The funds will be sent by check, made payable to the new IRA account.
 The titling of the check is: American Estate & Trust, LC FBO (client first and last name).
-The check may be sent directly to the new IRA account or they may mail it to you.
+The check may be sent directly to the new Self-Directed IRA account, or they may mail it to you.
 Then, you forward the check if sent to you.
 Do not endorse the check.

-You can take money out of your retirement account as well.
+You can take money out of your Self-Directed retirement plan as well.
 To accomplish this you can request a distribution of the funds, also called a “withdrawal”.
 The custodian may withhold 20% of the amount distributed for future taxes due.
 If you are under the age of 59 ½, an extra 10% may be withheld for the penalty for early distribution.